Edmund is a biostatistician with over 10 years of experience in clinical research. He loves to study human-inherited traits.

 The nephron does its job of getting rid of metabolic wastes through filtration and secretion.
 Useful substances are reabsorbed back into the blood.

 Blood enters the glomerulus via the afferent arteriole (branches from the renal artery), and leaves via the efferent arteriole.
-The efferent arteriole is narrower than the afferent arteriole which helps in building up a hydrostatic pressure.
-The flow of blood in the glomerulus creates hydrostatic pressure in the glomerulus which forces molecules through the glomerular filtration membrane.
+The efferent arteriole is narrower than the afferent arteriole, which helps build up hydrostatic pressure.
+The blood flow in the glomerulus creates hydrostatic pressure, which forces molecules through the glomerular filtration membrane.
 This process is called filtration.

 Secretion and Reabsorption

-Glucose, Amino acids, Sodium Chloride, Potassium ion, Bicarbonate ion, water
+Glucose, Amino acids, Sodium Chloride, Calcium ion, Potassium ion, Bicarbonate ion, water

 Uric acid, Hydrogen ion, Drugs